ruby2js/ruby2js/docs/src/_examples/stimulus/tips-gotchas.md

      JavaScript properties.
 Following JavaScript's model of everything is a property would make it impossible to call a method with zero arguments.

-     Ruby2JS looks to the use of parenthesis to distinguish between these two cases.
-First, the rules of thumb, and then some of the significant
+     Ruby2JS solves this by detecting the use of parenthesis to distinguish between these two cases.
+First, the rules of thumb, and then some of the significant exceptions:
-     exceptions:

      * **Always** use parenthesis on method definitions when there are zero arguments.